-Residents see patients in outpatient clinics at the Duke South Clinic, the Patterson Place Clinic and the Duke Cancer Center.
+While on their Duke rotations, residents see patients in outpatient clinics at the Duke South Clinic and Patterson Place Clinic.
 Approximately 30,000 outpatient encounters are recorded each year.
 Since Duke is the major private tertiary care center in the Southeast, physician and hospitals refer complicated cases from all over the region.
 Duke is also a primary care facility for the people of the city/county of Durham and surrounding cities/counties.
 When our residents rotate through outpatient clinics, they focus on either

 Durham VA Medical Center

 The dermatology service at the Durham VA Medical Center has active inpatient, outpatient and consult services.
 The general dermatolo

 gy clinic has approximately 6,600 outpatient visits per year.
 Dr. Caroline Rao is the Chief of the Dermatology Section at the VA.
 Clinics are staffed by Drs.
 Cardones, Hall, Lesesky, Rao, Ronald, Sidhu-Malik, Wolfe and Pavlis.
 There are two general dermatology clinics and three procedure clinics at the VA per week.
 The VA Chief rotation (2nd and 3rd year) is an excellent experience which includes consults, dermatologic surgery, general clinics, high risk clinics, teledermatology and administrative experience.